Gold and Silver Manipulation

 Manipulation of the gold and silver markets happens because central banks deem it necessary and their shareholder banks find it profitable.
 Manipulation works best when central banks and the private bullion banks have access to physical metals to sell or lease.
 Absent that, they must resort to naked short selling.

 Manipulation of precious metals will end only when the banks do not have enough gold or silver to meet physical delivery requirements.
-At that point the gold and silver markets will be driven by actual supply and demand.
+At that point perhaps the gold and silver markets will be driven by actual supply and demand dynamics.